 Your personal values list should have items in your control

 Most people are influenced by what they see on TV and social media.
 They see someone being rich and put value on money.
 They see attractive people getting what they want and so put value on good looks.
-The problem with this type of values is that they are often dependent on the external environment.
+The problem with these type of values is that they are often dependent on the external environment.
 This essentially means you are placing your measurement of success and happiness on things completely out of control.
-No wonder so many people, despite all they have still remain unhappy.
+No wonder so many people, despite all they have, still remain unhappy.
 It merely boils down to the scale at which they measure their triumphs.

 So what do you value then? you may ask.
 The answer lies in simply defining values around internal beliefs.
 For e.g. instead of defining career success as being the CEO(which is out of your control); instead define it by doing something that challenges you and brings out your creativity.
-The latter is something that you have control over, the way you feel.
+The latter is something that you have control over i.e. the way you feel.
 You may never be CEO, but you can always find a career that challenges you and gets your creative juices flowing.
 Likewise, instead of valuing your good looks, focus on creating value in forming relationships with those around you.

 Compete with no one but yourself

 The only person that you should want to be better than, is the person you were one second ago.
 Keep that in mind when you start creating “be better than…” values in your personal values list.
 Any value that starts with “I want to be better than…” should not have a place in your life.
 Sure, a bit of healthy competition can go a long way; however constantly comparing yourself with someone else will leave you unfulfilled.
 This is especially true if the person/people you compete with are doing better than you are in the metric you are trying to measure your self-worth on.